tbs1-bo/pingometer/README.md

 ![zeigometer](doc/zeigometer.jpg)

 The zeigometer is an autonmous device that can show a value on a scale.
-It can be made of a an ESP8266, a servo motor, a powerbank and some housing - I used an ice-cream package for this.
+It can be made of a an ESP8266, a servo motor, a powerbank or battery and some housing - I used an ice-cream package for this.

-The servo motor is connected to an ESP8266, reads analog values from a web ressource and  sends the value to a servo that visualizes the value on a scale.
+The servo motor is connected to an ESP8266, reads analog values from an MQTT Broker and  sends the value to a servo that visualizes the value on a scale.
 The project is mainly inspired by the [pingo meter project](https://www.raspberrypi.org/magpi/pingometer/) from the Raspberry Pi Magazine.